 Hello @sahrens, here is a sample case of installing a virtual environment to Jupyter Lab.

-The test-jupyter environment must be activated before adding it to your notebook; it should appear as an option when changing kernels.
+environment must be activated before adding it to your notebook; it should appear as an option when changing kernels.

 Let me know if this works for you.